Kit-Bryan/fresh-hub/README.md

 # fresh-hub
 An ecommerce grocery store that provides various services to users

-Check out "Website screenshots.pdf" file to view the web interfaces created and designed by the team
+Take a look at "Website screenshots.pdf" file to see the web interfaces that were designed and created by our team.
+This document contains screenshots of the websites that we have developed.